seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/programming-guide.txt

 Change speaker name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Use ``setDeviceName()`` to change the speaker name.
-Note that you cannot set the device name by setting deviceNameÄ property value directly.
+Note that you cannot set the device name by setting deviceName property value directly.
 The property is read-only.

 .. code-block:: java